Intel-bigdata/OAP/oap-cache/oap/docs/Advanced-Configuration.md

 2. We strongly recommend you use NUMA-patched Spark to achieve better performance gain for the following 3 cache strategies.
 Besides, currently using Community Spark occasionally has the problem of two executors being bound to the same PMem path.

-   Build Spark from source to enable NUMA-binding support, refer to [enable-numa-binding-for-PMem-in-spark](./Developer-Guide.md#Enabling-NUMA-binding-for-PMem-in-Spark).
-Or you can just download our pre-built NUMA-patched [Spark-3.0.0](https://github.com/Intel-bigdata/spark/releases/download/v3.0.0-intel-oap-1.0.0/spark-3.0.0-bin-hadoop2.7-intel-oap-1.0.0.tgz).
+   Build Spark from source to enable NUMA-binding support, refer to [Enabling-NUMA-binding-for-PMem-in-Spark](./Developer-Guide.md#Enabling-NUMA-binding-for-PMem-in-Spark).

 #### Configuration for PMem